- Overview of Special Programs

 Through the Consortium, full-time undergraduate and graduate students at Trinity can participate in special programs and take courses offered by other institutions of higher education during the fall and spring semesters.
 Enrollment is subject to the regulations of the Consortium of Universities of the Washington Metropolitan Area (available from Enrollment Services) and Trinity regulations (see the Academic Policies section for the collegiate unit in which you are taking coursework).

 Trinity provides academic support to students for whom English is not a first language.
-English language programming for speakers of other languages serves as a supplemental resource to students and includes services such as workshops in note-taking, study skills, communication skills and cross cultural support, a mentor program, adept resource navigation skills and English language skills assessment.
-Print and online resources for second language speakers are available in the International Services office.
-Students may also take advantage of the tutoring center and the International Organization of Trinity (student club) for support, camaraderie, and workshop activities.
+English language programming for speakers of other languages serves as a supplemental resource to students and includes services such as workshops in note-taking, study skills, communication skills, cross cultural support, and English language skills assessment upon request.
+Students can also take advantage of the tutoring and writing centers as well as various student clubs for support, camaraderie, and workshop activities.
 Additional academic assistance on subjects other than language is offered through the Academic Services Center.

 One of the most exciting possibilities Trinity students have is the opportunity to participate in a study abroad program.
 Trinity offers the chance to study outside of the United States for a year, a semester, or even two weeks.
 A study abroad experience is one of the best ways to increase student awareness of the global community.
 Students can gain proficiency in another language or study the political, social, and economic issues facing a particular region.
 As students learn more about another country and culture, they learn more about themselves.